cesarnml/purecode_ai/README.md

 ![](./images/call-to-action.png)

-- StylisticBias: If the user clicks the `Generate` button without providing a prompt a feedback toast is presented to the user.
+- StylisticBias 💃: If the user clicks `Generate` button without providing a prompt a feedback toast is presented to the user.
 Great!
-But the toast is sometimes hard to notice because it's background color and the background color of page is the same.
-Many ways to improve the UI here.
-One possible solution would be to add an emoji to the toast to make it pop more.
+The toast is, however, some times difficult to notice because its background-color and the background-color of page is the same (toast border styling is the sole source of contrast here).
+There are multiple valid approaches to improve the UI here.
+One possible solution would be to add an emoji to the toast text in order to make it pop more and draw the user's eye towards it.

 ![](./images/generate-feedback-toast-lack-of-contrast-ux-improvement.gif)